 5. What are the differences for common law spouses versus married spouses?

-Regardless of which type of relationship you have with your spouse, if you have children together, the law surrounding parenting, decision-making authority, and child support remains the same.
+Regardless of which type of relationship you have with your spouse, if you have children together, the law surrounding parenting, decision-making authority and child support remain the same.
 The law on spousal support will also apply the same way to common law spouses and married spouses.
 Where the rights in a common law relationship differ from a traditional marriage is with regards to the division of property.
 When a traditional marriage ends, both parties have a right to equalize their property.
 In a common law relationship, you do not have the same rights, which could be to your advantage or detriment depending on who in the union held the most property.
 When common law couples separate, property is generally divided in accordance with the principles of ownership.

 6. What property rights do common law spouses have in Ontario, at separation?